 Well digital signage is part of a new digital transformation for nearly all industries.
 We don’t say that lightly, but it’s there in cold, hard statistics for anyone who’s brave enough to look.

-A recent study from Russell Reynolds Associates found that at least 30% (and often more) executives from all industries are anticipating moderate or massive digital disruption in the next 12 months.
+A study from Russell Reynolds Associates found that at least 30% (and often more) executives from all industries are anticipating moderate or massive digital disruption in the next 12 months.

 What this doesn’t tell you is that digital signage is a tool every one of these industries is beginning to adopt.
 Healthcare, retail, technology, nonprofit, education, corporate offices - how many other digital means are out there that can encompass all things for such a variety of industries?
 It’s an exciting place to be.

-It's also incredibly simple to setup.
+Digital signage is also incredibly simple to setup.
 Which is game-changing for companies who were once reliant on expensive consumer-grade hardware and impossibly difficult content management systems.

 So here we dig deep into some of the supporting evidence that digital signage is the next game-changer in digital technologies - across all industries.